ziroock/mango-media/README.md

     - live group chat on the right side !!!
 - sell exclusive themes
 - make customizable themes
+- optimize the load process by saving the number of messages to load etc... this way I will optimize the load process.
+  - Also, in big lists if possible save the number of items on creation ( a.k.a. save the length/size of object).
+    Again as the parent statement, the following will optimize the load process in the cost of a few bites and an extra layer of logic?
+    (Test if this idea actually boosts the performance or with modern computer it barely leaves a dent.)

+- Remove premature loading, because as user usage and information growes premature loading will destroy my performance...
+I need to load only N amount of user information and load N data when X = N-N(seen) is reached, where N is the proper length for items loaded (photos, messages, posts etc.. ) and X is the messages left before the user runs out of content.
+N(seen) is the number of itmes that the user has already seen.

 ### Intent
 This project is created so I can further develop my web development skills.
 By using frameworks like React, Mongooese, Express and more.
 It is a great